 - 4.1 Enforcement will be undertaken in accordance with existing enforcement policies and good enforcement practice. - 4.2 Fixed penalties for offences under dog control orders may be issued by authorised officers under section 59(1) and (2).
-Section 59(11) defines who are 'authorised officers': Employees of primary and secondary authorities who are authorised for this purpose Any person authorised (including employees of that person) in writing by a primary or secondary authority in pursuance of arrangements made by that person and the relevant authority.
-In Accordance with the Constitution and the delegated powers afforded to the Operational Director E&RS officers within E&RS with suitable and sufficient training and competency will be authorised to enforce the control orders
+Section 59(11) defines who are 'authorised officers' including employees of primary and secondary authorities who are authorised for this purpose.
+In accordance with the Constitution and the delegated powers afforded to the Operational Director E&RS officers with suitable and sufficient training and competency will be authorised to enforce the control orders